 If we judge economic solvency, farmers as a community are the most deprived ones.
 The scenario all over the world is almost the same.
 The community is hit by multiple problems like over-dependence on weather, lack of irrigation facilities, poor infrastructure, lack of quality seeds, storage issues, outdated technologies, marketability etc. As a result, farmers are at the bottom of the earning community.

 As an entrepreneur, you can offer a plethora of services to the farmers and can make good business models out of it.
 Services like planting irrigation facilities, providing distribution chains, storage facilities, etc. can uplift the farming infrastructure and so as the profitability of the farmers.
 Extending technical support to the farmers for higher productivity, organic farming and procuring their produce for marketing or further processing will be economically beneficial for both the farmers and the entrepreneurs.

 5. Affordable Health Care:

 Every year tens of thousands of people die due to unattended medical aid.
-Although there are multiple reasons for such a deprivation, poverty and costly medical services often seen as a prime factor.
-The rising hospital bills and costly life-saving drugs, making quality medical treatments a thing of distant future for the poor.
-Malnutrition and maternity complications are often left unattended due to financial scarcity, especially in the developing countries.
+Although there are multiple reasons for such deprivation, poverty and costly medical services often seen as a prime factor.
+The rising hospital bills and costly life-saving drugs, making quality medical treatments a thing of a distant future for the poor.
+Malnutrition and maternity complications are often left unattended due to financial scarcity, especially in developing countries.

-This needs a serious intervention from the social entrepreneurs.
+This needs serious intervention from social entrepreneurs.
 There are multiple opportunities to serve the sector.
 Right from cheap medical services to reduced drug prices, entrepreneurs can opt-in for whatever he wants.
 Various studies show that most of the private companies engaged in medical and allied services and drug manufacturing and marketing exploit the community with a high amount of profit.
 As a social entrepreneur, you can have sufficient room to curtail such a big profit and pass on the benefits to the needy.

 6. Build a Sports Club: